dtcooper/raspotify/README.md

 On a related note, [@JasonLG1979](https://github.com/JasonLG1979) has become the de-facto maintainer of the project.
 So an additional thank you to him as well.

-If you'd like to buy Jason a Red Bull you can [:heart: Sponsor Him](https://github.com/sponsors/JasonLG1979).
+If you'd like to buy Jason a Red Bull you can [❤️ Sponsor Him](https://github.com/sponsors/JasonLG1979).

 ## Final Note